MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/tidbit.md

 - **Android Views**
   - `android:text` XML attribute
-  - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
+  - Optional: use `contentDescription` for a more descriptive name, depending on the type of view, and for elements (icons) without a visible label.
   - `contentDescription` overrides `android:text`
   - Use `labelFor` attribute to associate the visible label with the control